mongodb/docs-relational-migrator/source/includes/project-initial-mappings.rst

    When you choose this option, a table appears showing the imported relational tables.
    Relational Migrator suggests which tables should be represented as :guilabel:`top-level` or :guilabel:`embedded` collections.
-   You can use the checkboxes to indicate which tables are mapped into collections.
+   You can use the checkboxes to modify which tables are mapped into collections or embedded.

 - :guilabel:`Start with an empty MongoDB schema` Creates your initial project with no mapping rules.